xdrip/xdrip_docs/docs/install/libre2.md

 (Click [Start Sensor](#starting-libre-2-sensors) for subsequent sensors).

-!!!info "Only Libre 2 Europe sensor model is supported"
+!!!info "Only Libre 2/2+ Europe sensor models are supported"
     You need to install the [latest OOP2 app](../../use/OOP/#oop2).